devhawala/dodo/readme.md

 ### Development history

+- 2022-05-11
+-- removed option `strongKeysAsSpecified`
+-- added option `allowBlanksInObjectNames` for clearinghouse object names
+-- FS: (bugfix) file service names with uppercase letters no longer result in "serviceUnavailable"
+-- MS: (bugfix) session data for GVWin mailing is now dropped after mail was posted
+-- `dist.zip`: added pre-configured bootservice and fileservice allowing to install from floppy with Draco

 - 2022-03-28
 -- MS: added support for GlobalView-Mailing (restricted to pre-GlobalView functionality)
 -- Courier: skip the End-of-Message in version exchange sent by Interlisp-D during connection initialization

 - 2021-04-19, 2021-04-19
 -- FsUtil: added several character substitutions in document names on export